dwmt/konvenient/README.md

 <h3>

 <h3 align="center">
-  TypeScript configuration, as konvenient as possible | Decorator-driven configuration library for TypeScript, based on <a href="https://github.com/mozilla/node-convict">convict</a>.
+  TypeScript configuration, as konvenient as possible. | Decorator-driven configuration library for TypeScript, based on <a href="https://github.com/mozilla/node-convict">convict</a>.
 </h3>

 <p align="center">